Stuart's Ham Radio Page - Callsigns G1IDE, M3IDE & now MØSAR

 I'm trying to contact 100 countries with the mode - just as a personal "challenge".
 As of the last day of August, I'm up to 68 and still counting...

-Roger has reluctantly had to sell his boat, so my days of /MM operating are almost certainly over.
+Roger has reluctantly had to sell his boat, so my days of /MM operating are over, sadly.

-2018 - no FT8 operating any more - it got too boring!
+2018 - no FT8 operating any more - I got bored, so gave up FT8 - and similar digital modes that require no skill whatsoever!
 Acquired a bright yellow Clark 15m pump-up mast and tripod system - used it for field-days - superb!

 Home